 The following list of seaside towns and villages in Dorset is roughly in size order, from biggest to smallest.
 If you’re looking for hustle and bustle as well as beaches, Bournemouth and Weymouth are the largest seaside resorts.

-Both have plenty going on, But they are also two of the most popular towns with tourists.
+Both have plenty going on, and make great bases for enjoying some of the best things to do in Dorset.
+But they are also two of the most popular towns with tourists.
 So you might prefer some of the smaller towns on this list.
 There are several hidden gems to discover!

 With a population of over 180,000, Bournemouth is the biggest town in Dorset, and probably the most popular seaside resort.
 It has the feel of a small city instead of a town, with a lively centre famed for its excellent nightlife and year-round events.